fbpx

 Invitation

-In my particular case, I had some problems understanding the Autodesk Forge data requests, not only because each request is dependent on the previous one but also because the accessibility of the folders is established in another section of the documentation and it is important to use them during the file upload flow.
+In my particular case, I had some problems understanding the Autodesk APS data requests, not only because each request is dependent on the previous one but also because the accessibility of the folders is established in another section of the documentation and it is important to use them during the file upload flow.

 Finally, the file versioning management must be validated from our own API to be able to point it to the endpoint indicated in each case.